 Lisa: Collections are always a collaboration, that is one of the reasons I named the brand "Les Animaux", it represents my humanistic beliefs but also the collaboration of the creation.
 We are really lucky to work with great factories both in the UK and Italy but it was important for me that we created some special pieces in house, these pieces are developed on a mannequin and are often very organic.
 We have a small team in the studio but it is important that anyone who comes to work with us loves draping and hand stitching.
 It is my intention that we keep this portion of the collection as part of our brand as it develops, I want people to know that we have developed those pieces for them in a very individualistic way.

-Damaged: What fabrics do you use to realize your meticulous garments?
+Damaged: What fabrics do you use to create garments?

 Lisa: We try to keep a balance.
 I adore Italian tailoring and shirting but also hi tech Japanese developments, we always try to have something luxurious .
 In addition we like to mix in denim and twill, to balance out the more feminine pieces.
 Currently we are sculpting pieces in tulle with hand appliquéd lace panels stitched onto fish net, it shouldn't work but it does, especially when worn with a classic pinstripe tailored pant from Italy.